ebgaaron/diplib/doc/src/features.md

 \subsection size_features_Perimeter Perimeter
-Computes the length of the object perimeter using the object's chain code, using `dip::ChainCode::Length`.
+Computes the length of the object perimeter using the object's chain code, using
+\ref dip::ChainCode::Length.
 If the object touches the image edge, only the portion of the perimeter that does not coincide with the image edge is measured.

 Note that the chain code measures work only for 2D images, and expect objects to be a single